Vehicle emissions

 Greenhouse Gas Emissions

 On the Green Vehicle Guide (GVG), a higher CO2 number means a car emits more carbon dioxide (CO2) from its tailpipe.
 All new vehicle models up to 3.5 tonnes gross vehicle mass sold in Australia must have their fuel consumption and the CO2 emissions tested before they are sold in Australia.
+Some new vehicles up to 4.5 tonnes gross vehicle mass sold in Australia may also report their tested fuel consumption and CO2 emissions on the Green Vehicle Guide.

 Air Pollutant Emissions

 Air pollutants can cause smog and adversely affect human health.
-Further information on these impacts is available from the
+Further information on these impacts is available from the Department of Climate Change, Energy, the Environment and Water.

 Motor vehicles remain a major source of air pollutants, especially where there is more traffic.
 However, many vehicles have cleaner exhausts that produce less air pollutants than others.